 Your FICO Scores consider both positive and negative information in your credit report.
 Late payments will lower your FICO Scores, but establishing or re-establishing a good track record of making payments on time will raise your credit score.

 The importance of credit categories varies by person

 Your FICO Scores are unique, just like you.
 They are calculated based on the five categories referenced above, but for some people, the importance of these categories can be different.
 For example, scores for people who have not been using credit long will be calculated differently than those with a longer credit history.

-In addition, as the information in your credit report changes, so does the importance of any factor in determining your FICO® Scores.
+In addition, as the information in your credit report changes, so does the evaluation of these factors in determining your FICO Scores.

 Your FICO Scores only look at information in your credit report

 Your FICO Score is calculated only from the information in your credit report.
 However, lenders may look at many things when making a credit decision, such as your income, how long you have worked at your current job, and the kind of credit you are requesting.

 What categories are considered when calculating my FICO Score?